LucasFongemie/WarGame/README.md

 # Project Status

-This project curently plays a war game between a player and a computer where you hit enter after each round to play the next.
+This project currently plays a war game between a player and a computer where you hit enter after each round to play the next.

 I want to further this project by adding card names and suits, along with possibly computer vs computer or 2 players.